cmorman89/local-ai-chatbot/README.md

 ## Features:

-- Interact with a local LLM server
+- Interact with a local LLM server (e.g., LM Studio)
 - User and AI-styled chat bubbles with dynamic markdown rendering
+- Conversational/contextual chat history
 - Selecting a different model to load and use

 ## Screenshots: